-- increased source water and raw water quality information collation to aid in decision-making to optimise source selection of raw water to the WTP - process assessment and optimisation of coagulant dosing and mixing to optimise flocculation and settling performance - improved system monitoring and control around filter performance and supernatant management to optimise filter performance and reduce filter breakthrough probability - improved asset integrity protective measures against animal and stormwater ingress - improved disinfection, secondary disinfection and network monitoring of disinfectant residuals.
+- process assessment and optimisation of coagulant dosing and mixing to optimise flocculation and settling performance - improved system monitoring and control around filter performance and supernatant management to optimise filter performance and reduce filter breakthrough probability - improved asset integrity protective measures against animal and stormwater ingress - improved disinfection, secondary disinfection and network monitoring of disinfectant residuals.

-In some cases, the residual (mitigated) risks have been further reduced by capital upgrades to assets as a part of the regular asset management process.
+In some cases, the residual (mitigated) risks have been further reduced by capital upgrades to assets as part of the regular asset management process.
 Improvements identified through incident management processes include protection from lightning strikes and power interruptions on control systems.
 Improvements identified through the risk assessment review process include SCADA upgrades, process instrumentation, and interlocks between these instruments and plant operation.
 These improvements have reduced the risk of non-compliant water leaving WTPs.